provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.MsgClaimAllRewardsRequest"></a>

 ### MsgClaimAllRewardsRequest
-MsgClaimRewardResponse is the request type for claiming rewards from all reward programs RPC
+MsgClaimRewardsResponse is the request type for claiming rewards from all reward programs RPC

 | Field | Type | Label | Description |